krustowski/rou2exOS/docs/filesystem/overview.md

 | `mount(path, fs_type)` | Add a mount entry |
 | `umount(path)` | Remove a mount entry by path |

 These are the primary VFS entry points used by syscall handlers in `abi/syscall.rs`.
+Both wait (bounded spin) for the mount table lock instead of giving up at the first contention: a missed lock used to make an absolute path look relative and be resolved in the wrong directory.

 ### Syscall Dispatch Pattern